jenkinsci/google-kubernetes-engine-plugin/README.md

 1. Check the box under the **Install** column and click the **Install without restart** button.
 1. If the plugin does not appear under **Available**, make sure it appears under **Installed** and is enabled.

-## Legacy Installation
+## Snapshot Installation
-The [the Jenkins Graphite plugin bucket](https://storage.googleapis.com/gcp-jenkins/plugins/google-kubernetes-engine-latest.hpi) is no longer the source for .hpi files.

-Instead see [Snapshot Installation](docs/SnapshotInstallation.md) to build and install from source.
+See [Snapshot Installation](docs/SnapshotInstallation.md) to build and install from source.

 ## Feature requests and bug reports
 Please file feature requests and bug reports as [github issues](https://github.com/jenkinsci/google-kubernetes-engine-plugin/issues).